ndy-s/ndy-s/README.md

 ### Hendy

-Building things I barely understand… until suddenly I do.
+I build things I barely understand… until suddenly I do.

-This is my personal repository where I keep all of my projects, experiments, and random code I've worked on.
-I try to keep everything as well-documented as I can, so feel free to look around, explore, and maybe even get inspired.
+This is my personal repository for projects, experiments, and random code I've worked on.
+I aim to keep everything well-documented, so feel free to explore, learn, and maybe even get inspired.

-Thanks for stopping by!
+Thanks for visiting!